sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-20138
-^^^^^

-:Message: Ignoring %(method_type)s authentication "%(method_name)s" for "%(username)s" since it is not active.
-:Groups: operational, session, informational
-:From version: 2.10.0
-:To version: 3.37.0
-:Description: None
-:Data:
-  :method_name: Name of the method used for authentication.

-  :method_type: Type of the method used for authentication.

-  :username: Name of the account which requested to authenticate.

 20139
 ^^^^^

 :Message: SSLv3 detected for configuration "%(configuration)s".
 SSLv3 method is no longer secure due to POODLE vulnerability.
 If SSLv3 is still required please make sure you use it together with the non-CBC cipher RC4-SHA.
 :Groups: operational, authenticated, failure, failure-specific
 :From version: 2.8.0
-:To version: None
 :Description: None
 :Data:
   :configuration: Full configuration value in which SSLv3 is used.